Oktoberfest 2021 in Munich: What You Need To Know

 How much you should budget for Oktoberfest 2021 largely depends on how much you will consume–beers, brats, unicorn balloons, whatever.
 The good news is that getting into Oktoberfest is and always has been 100% admission free.

-But since you don’t want to just sit around empty handed in a glorified parking lot, you can bank on spending around 11 euros (+ tip) per litre of beer and a little less for non-alcoholic beverages (are you feeling okay?).
-Check out the full list of 2019 Oktoberfest beer prices to give you an idea of what to expect in 2021.
+But since you don’t want to just sit around empty handed in a glorified parking lot, you can bank on spending around 12 euros (+ tip) per litre of beer and a little less for non-alcoholic beverages (are you feeling okay?).
+Check out the full list of 2021 Oktoberfest beer prices here.

 For Oktoberfest 2021, you’ll also need to budget for: